Learn how to register to vote, how to vote absentee and polling hours and locations.

 - Ward Four votes in the Council Chambers at Ellsworth City Hall, 1 City Hall Plaza, and covers the Bridge Hill area west of the Union River.

 Ellsworth residents may register to vote at the City Clerk’s Office at City Hall during regular business hours.
-Proof of residency and proof of identity is required, such as a driver’s license indicating a physical street address in Ellsworth (not a post office box mailing address).
-If your driver’s license shows a previous address, please bring other documents (such as a check book or utility bills).
-Visit Maine.gov for information on Voter Eligibility.
+Proof of residency and proof of identity are required.
+A physical street address in Ellsworth (not a post office box mailing address/or location such as the UPS may be used) must be demonstrated.
+If your Maine Driver’s License shows the correct physical address that will satisfy both requirements.

 If you are currently registered to vote and wish to change any information pertinent to your voting record, such as your name or address, visit the City Clerk’s office or mail the new information to: City of Ellsworth, City Clerk’s Office, 1 City Hall Plaza, Ellsworth ME 04605.